dornathal/XP2TS/README.md

 -  2. X-IvAp.conf : Füge folgendes hinzu:

     [TEAMSPEAK]<br />
-    tscontrol = "/absolute/path/to/the/TeamSpeak/Folder"<br />
+    path = "/absolute/path/to/the/TeamSpeak/Folder"<br />
-    server = eu4 <br />
+    server = eu4.ts.ivao.aero <br />

-eu4 can be replaced by any available TS Server Prefix.
+eu4.ts.ivao.aero can be replaced by any available TS Server.
 It is beeing overriden after each login.
-That way it is safe if a server closes in the future
+That way it is safe if a server closes in the future.

 ## Features
 - No longer has to be started seperately